-Bristol-Myers Squibb (BMS) has endowed the William Prusoff Memorial Award, which will be awarded annually by the International Society for Antiviral Research (ISAR).
-The award will be conferred at the time of the lecture at the annual conference of the Society.
-The income from the endowment will be used for minimal administrative fees, travel, per diem, a plaque and a cash award for the awardee.
-The remaining funds will stay in the endowment account for future awards.
+The William Prusoff Memorial Award will be awarded annually by the International Society for Antiviral Research (ISAR) and will be conferred at the time of the lecture at the annual conference of the Society.
+The awardee will receive a $5,000 cash award and the remaining $2,500 will be used for minimal administrative fees and awardee travel (expenses for travel will vary depending on where the

 ISAR is delighted to honor one of the most talented and beloved members of the Society, Bill Prusoff who has been a loyal member of the Society since its inception.
 His contributions to the development of antivirals, which have succeeded to clinical use, are legendary; his dedication to mentoring young scientists makes this award in his name truly appropriate.

 The Awards Committee will select the recipient.
 The award will be given to an outstanding young scientist (not older than 45 years of age) who has demonstrated dedication and excellence in the field of antiviral research (basic or clinical, synthetic or pharmacological) and future potential for contribution to the field and the society.
 The award is intended to encourage young investigators in the field and by definition should not be a fully developed scientist.